gamozolabs/rv32i_jit/README.md

 backend that isn't x86, you only have to implement a very small assembler to get support for your architecture!

+# Building apps

+To build applications, you'll need a RV32i newlib toolchain.
+Specifically you need to build all code with `-march=rv32i` and as soft-float, and you need to build with `-specs=nosys.specs` as is done in the example project.
+This should provide a nearly full-featured libc environment, and thus most single-threaded basic C code should build and run in this environment.
+It's up to you to define your syscalls as needed.

 # Features

 - Byte-level permissions (can add ASAN-level protections to binary code)